opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

 So far,
-we have run the single dataset definition step, or *scripted action*, at the command line with the command:
+we have run the single dataset definition step, or *scripted action*, using the command line with the command:

 ```sh
 $ opensafely exec ehrql:v1 generate-dataset analysis/dataset_definition.py`